ReallyGoodSmarts/datanews-rig-demo/README.md

 This is me building and documenting a data news rig to help community newsrooms make and publish data projects.

+Caution: This is part documentation and part log of what I did ... and may be incomplete on both counts.

-I'm trying to keep things as simple and minimal and replicable as possible, primarily using Github and AWS.
+Generally, I'm trying to keep things as simple and minimal and replicable as possible, primarily using Github and AWS.

 ## Psuedo-plan